 This courageous action falls within a long legacy of prisoner-led resistance throughout the world, including inside both men and women’s prisons in the US.
 As such, these struggles are connected to global struggles against inequality and powerlessness, for self-determination and liberation.

-This blog is a place for updates on organizing efforts inside and outside prison regarding the July 1st hunger strike & its continuation on Sept 26th; a location for research, history and analysis relevant to this action; and a hub for updates on ways people can be in solidarity with the hunger strikers.
+This blog is a place for updates on organizing efforts inside and outside prison regarding the 2013 July 8 hunger strike, and an archive of information from the 2011 strikes; a location for research, history and analysis relevant to this action; and a hub for updates on ways people can be in solidarity with the hunger strikers.

 Make sure to check out our Take Action! page for other ways to get involved